Additivemenu/spoonlee1/Udemy/NestJs/C3-6/readme.md

 export class MessagesService{
     private messagesRepo: MessagesRepository;

-  	// bad as not follow IoC:  class creating its dependency on its own
+  	// bad as not following IoC:  class creating its dependency on its own
     constructor(){
         this.messagesRepo = new MessagesRepository();
     }